Mosel Riesling: Germany's Most Misunderstood Great Wine

 What to Drink It With

 Riesling is the most food-friendly white wine we know.
 Its acidity and modest alcohol mean it slips around fatty, spicy, and salty foods in ways fuller wines simply cannot.
-We pour off-dry Mosel Riesling with Thai, Sichuan, and Vietnamese cooking and watch heat and fruit dance with each other.
-We pour Kabinett with smoked salmon at lunch.
+Off-dry Mosel Riesling is the obvious match for Thai, Sichuan, and Vietnamese cooking, where the slight residual sugar tames chilli heat.
+Kabinett works at lunch with smoked salmon.
 Spätlese loves roast pork with crackling.
 The dessert wines are a glorious match for blue cheese or anything fruit-based.

 The very best Mosel Rieslings will age for thirty years or more.
-A 1990 Auslese drunk in 2026 is one of the great experiences in wine.
 The petrol note that develops, technically a compound called TDN, is divisive.
-We adore it.
-Some do not.
-Try a bottle with ten years of age on it before you decide.
+Some adore it; some do not.
+A bottle with ten years of age is the cheapest way to find out which camp you are in.

 How to Buy, and Where to Start